frankosorio4/excercita365-backend/readme.md

 ## About Exercita365

 _Exercita365_ is an API for registering exercise locations.
 It allows users to see all registered locals on the platform and register their contributions.
-This app was developed as a final project in the academy Senai, FMT.
+This app was developed as a final project in the academy SENAI, FMT.

 ## Problem solved